 Let us help you get your breasts back in control!
 Call us today to schedule your exclusive consultation.

 Breast augmentations and secondary breast augmentations are what Dr. Haupt performs most often and for what he is best known for in the Salt Lake City area.
-For over two decades, Dr. Haupt has performed thousands of successfull breast surgeries.
+For over two decades, Dr. Haupt has performed thousands of successful breast surgeries.